waelhammoudeh/overpass-4-slackware/Guide/README-TOOLS.md

 This library has the program named "ogr2ogr", which converts from one map data format to another.
 You will be able to convert your WKT file to ESRI Shapefile format.

-QGIS can open Shapefiles and accepts them in darg-and-drop operation.
+QGIS can open Shapefiles and accepts them in drag-and-drop operation.
 To add a layer from a shapefile you just drop it into an open QGIS session.
 You can also pass shapefiles to QGIS on startup; for example:
 ```